neutralinojs/neutralinojs.github.io/docs/configuration/neutralino.config.json.md

 ### `modes.window.extendUserAgentWith: string`
 Extends the default webview-specific user agent string with a custom suffix.
 If this value is not set, the webview sets the default user agent from the platform-specific rendering engine (i.e., WebKit on GNU/Linux).

+### `modes.window.injectGlobals: boolean`
+Injects global variables directly to the webview instance.
+If you use this feature, you don't need to include `__neutralino_globals.js` or `neutralino.js` file to receive Neutralinojs global variables to your web app.

+### `modes.window.injectClientLibrary: boolean`
+Injects global variables and the client library implementation directly to the webview instance.
+If you use this feature, you don't need to include the client library manually via the `neutralino.js` file or from the `@neutralinojs/lib` NPM module.

+### `modes.window.injectScript: string`
+Injects a preload JavaScript file to the webview instance from the app bundle.
+This script file will be executed before webapp resources and after `window.injectGlobals` and `window.injectClientLibrary` scripts, so you can write initialization scripts using Neutralinojs API within this source file.

 ## Chrome mode
 The following configuration values are used when the application starts with the chrome mode.